Ramko9999/Pathfinding-Visualizer/README.md

 ```
 git clone https://github.com/futuristacademy/PathFindingVisualizer.git
 ```
-Then use some sort of cmd tool or Java IDE to open the project and run it.
+Then use either a command line tool or Java IDE to open the project and run it.

 ## Controls